jamieskella/monkeyaisland.github.io/README.md

 The original *Secret of Monkey Island* endures not because of its pixel art or its MIDI soundtrack but because every element serves a unified creative vision.
 The puzzles reinforce the narrative.
 The humour emerges from the mechanics, not just the dialogue.
 The interface disappears into the experience.
 This is what Gilbert meant when he argued that a game should make the player forget they're solving puzzles and simply feel immersed in a world.

 Whether a generative AI can achieve that kind of holistic creative integration - not just produce all the individual parts but make them *cohere* - is the real question this experiment tracks.
 The first generation demonstrates breadth.
 The question for subsequent generations is depth.
 Can the puzzle design develop the layered elegance of the original?
 Can the script sustain comedic rhythm across an entire playthrough?
-Can the music respond dynamically to player behaviour in the tradition of iMUSE?
+Can the music respond dynamically to player behaviour in the tradition of iMUSE (Monkey Island 2)?
 Can the game feel like it was *designed*, not just *generated*?

 In 1990, it took a team of dedicated professionals nine months and a custom engine refined across four prior titles to produce a game that would go on to be named among the greatest ever made.
 In 2026, a generative AI produced a fully voice-acted, playable, self-aware spiritual successor in a single session.
 The gap between the two is vast.
-Whether it narrows is what we're here to find out.
+How far it narrows is what we'll find out.

 This document will grow each year with a new section recording the next generation - its capabilities, its limitations, and the distance that remains.
-Monkey AIsland is, in that sense, both a game and a measuring stick: built in tribute to one of the most important games ever made, and rebuilt annually to track the machines that are learning to make them.
+Monkey AIsland is, in that sense, both a game and a measuring stick: built in tribute to one of the most important games ever made, and rebuilt periodically by GenAI to track the progress of the machines that are learning to make them.

 ---